 Penn State University is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
-The Pennsylvania State University uses the emergency notification system RAVE to provide alerts via PSUALERT.
+Penn State University will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
+Penn State University uses the emergency notification system RAVE to provide alerts via PSUALERT.
 PSUALERT is an emergency notification service available to students, faculty and staff.
 PSUALERT is a closed, opt-out system.
 PSUALERT can be used to send emergency messages within minutes of the occurrence of an incident.
 Alerts sent by PSUALERT are simulcast to the University community via our news wire www.news.psu.edu, Penn State's Facebook page, Twitter, or at the subscriber's choice, his/her cellular or land-line telephone.
-Individual Twitter accounts for all twenty-four locations are available to individuals that do not have Penn State e-mail addresses.
+Individual Twitter accounts for all twenty-three locations are available to individuals that do not have Penn State e-mail addresses.
 All Penn State e-mail addresses are automatically in the system and cannot be removed by the user.
-All of the twenty-four campuses have full access to PSUALERT for posting.
+All of the twenty-three campuses have full access to PSUALERT for posting.